Artifacts

 OUTPUT FORMAT

-Description: When situation/context, I want to motivation/action, so that expected outcome/benefit.
+When [situation/context], I want to [motivation/action], so that [expected outcome/benefit].

 Additional details about implementation requirements and technical context.

-Edge Cases: List edge cases and relations to other PBIs should be handled
+[List edge cases and relations to other PBIs should be handled]

 EXAMPLES